 The network enables offenders or suspected offenders who are known or seen to be causing concern to be spotted and tracked before they commit crimes against businesses – so it is a proactive complement to the area’s neighbourhood policing and response teams.
 The Police and PCSO’s carry Radiolink radios as well as their own.
 Radios are also installed in the CCTV room at the Town Hall, which covers the whole of the North Somerset.

 Membership allows access to the DISC database information.
 The DISC database holds information on local offences from the most serious, to petty shoplifting and anti social behaviour and includes photographs of offenders.
 The information is constantly being updated and the source of which is Radiolink members.

-Radiolink members can be any business that feels it would benefit, members also come from areas such as education and security who join because it offers an opportunity for them to contribute to the success of their own town centre.
+Radiolink members can be any business that feels it would benefit, day or night time.
+Members also come from areas such as education and security who join because it offers an opportunity for them to contribute to the success of their own town centre.

 How Radiolink works: